How we choose what to recommend.

 - Less stable than wall-mounted bars

-- Bulky in small bathrooms
+- Frame footprint in small bathrooms

 Where Should Grab Bars Be Installed in the Bathroom?